jonhue/sandboxy/README.md

     $ rails g sandboxy

-You can specify that your application should use the sandbox by default by passing `--default true`.
+You can specify your applications default environment by passing `--default live` or `--default sandbox`.
 Learn more about switching environments [here](#switching-environments).

+To set that your app should retain it's environment at runtime on new requests pass `--retain_environment true`.

+You can always update your [configuration](#configuration) later.

 To wrap things up, migrate the changes into your database: